Burbank Water Sources

 Burbank does not have ownership rights to naturally occurring water underneath the City and is dependent on imported water purchased from the Metropolitan Water District.

-However, Burbank receives groundwater credits based on the amount of water BWP imports to Burbank that eventually makes it way down to underground aquifers.
+However, Burbank receives groundwater credits based on the amount of water BWP imports to Burbank that eventually makes its way down to underground aquifers.

 Groundwater Credits

-BWP purchases imported water that customers use for landscape irrigation and other uses that percolate down into underground aquifer.
-Burbank receives groundwater credits for 20% of the total water distributed in Burbank including recycled water.
+BWP purchases imported water that customers use for landscape irrigation and other uses that percolate down into underground aquifers.
+Burbank receives groundwater credits for 20% of the total water distributed in Burbank, including recycled water.

 Untreated Water Stored as Groundwater